Davos 2023: India is fast emerging as renewable energy equipment manufacturing hub, says power minister

 Prompt action on cheap Chinese imports of renewable energy equipment and the central government’s Productivity Linked Scheme (PLI) to encourage local manufacturing have resulted in the country emerging as a major exporter, minister for power & new and renewable energy, Raj Kumar Singh said.

 “Up to 80 per cent of the cells and modules were coming from China.
 While we by and large believe in a free market, they (China) tried dumping their products here.
 We put anti-dumping duties.
-When that didn’t work, we put 40 per cent duty and introduced a mechanism for an approved list of models and manufacturers,” the minister told Rahul Kanwala, news director, India Today and Aaj Tak, in an exclusive interview on the sidelines of the ongoing World Economic Forum meeting in Davos on Thursday.
+When that didn’t work, we put 40 per cent duty and introduced a mechanism for an approved list of models and manufacturers,” the minister told Rahul Kanwal, news director, India Today and Aaj Tak, in an exclusive interview on the sidelines of the ongoing World Economic Forum meeting in Davos on Thursday.

 As a result, the bulk of the country’s requirements for cells, modules, etc., were increasingly being met by domestic manufacturers, the minister said.
 He said the capacity was already 25 GW for modules, with an additional 11 GW capacity expected to be added through polysilicon and module manufacturing.
 This provided an additional boost to such exports.